 Aaron’s Stolen Property Policy

-If an item you’re leasing from Aaron’s is stolen, you’ll need to continue making payments on the item, according to Aaron’s customer service.
-Aaron’s doesn’t have a copy of its lease agreement on its website.
+If an item you’re leasing from Aaron’s is stolen, you’ll need to continue making payments on the item, customer service representatives said.

 There are a few steps you can take to cover your payments.
 If you have homeowner’s insurance or renter’s insurance, you can make a claim on a stolen lease-to-own item, the representative said.
 Though you don’t technically own the item until after you’ve made the final payment, most homeowner’s and renter’s insurance policies will cover leased goods.